Kyuunex/DiscordLinuxGoLiveAudioWorkaroundBot/README.md

           but there is a good 5-second delay which I was not able to reduce
             - Most of the delay is probably happening during the encoding.
               Maybe we could move to an `ffmpeg` based solution?
+        - For a solution like this, using `ffmpeg` with a custom rtmp server sounds like the best idea. on the windows end, we screen-share an MPV view.
     - Capturing with a capture card and playing back with mpv or vlc and screen-sharing that.
         - Still need to deal with playing back audio, vlc can do both video and audio at the same time
         - Capture cards are expensive, cheap ones have mediocre quality both video and audio wise.